 And that’s when I realized that what we really want from the holidays is the experience.
 Gifts are certainly part of that experience, but they can become a much smaller part.

-For mostly commercial reasons, the holiday season has become a month-long affair.
+For commercial reasons, the holiday season has become a month-long affair.
 That’s supposed to give people lots of shopping days.
 But a month is a big chunk of the year (one-twelfth, if my math is right).
 I don’t really want to spend a month getting ready for a single day.
 I’d prefer to celebrate the holidays each and every day.
 The celebration is the experience.
 And when I reflect back on the joy of previous years, I don’t really remember the gifts.
 I remember the experience.
-Because the experience of spending the holidays in the company of people you love is the real gift, after all.
+Because the experience of spending the holidays in the company of people you love is the real gift.
+Let’s make it worth remembering.

 Gregg Krech Author, Naikan: Gratitude, Grace and the Japanese Art of Self-reflection (2002)| Author, A Natural Approach to Mental Wellness (2004, 2011)| Author, A Finger Pointing to the Moon (2000)| Editor, Thirty Thousand Days: A Journal for Purposeful Living (1993-Present)| Director, ToDo Institute (Vermont) (1992-Pr......